XA Tech Page

 IIa) was to mount a small piece of yellow wratten filter over the small RF window.

 * Used XAs to avoid: It is best to be able to handle used cameras before purchase.
 Any XA that is always in self-timer mode, or gives 10-15 second time exposures no matter what the f stop, has a either a cracked ceramic or bad IC in the main circuit board (not available).
 Damage often caused by dropping.
-I have a few circuits left, but that drives repair cost up beyond the price of a good used XA.

 Battery Drain Characteristics: Negligible.
 As there is no off switch, very low battery drain relies on high resistance of cds cell